rockorager/prise/docs/prise.7.md

 Press **Super+p** to open the command palette.
 Type to fuzzy-search commands, then press Enter to execute.

+## Session Picker

+In command mode (leader key), press **S** to open the session picker.
+Type to filter sessions by name, use arrow keys to navigate, and press Enter to switch.

+Press **R** in command mode to rename the current session.

 # CUSTOM UI

 The UI is implemented in Lua and can be customized or replaced entirely.
 See